-Upon completion of this course and when required, the student will also be able to:
+Upon completion of this course, the student will be able to:

-- 1) Communicate effectively with exercise participants. -Department objective: Communication - 2) Think critically and analyze a situation, develop a solution and implement an outcome using the knowledge and skills accumulated over the course of his/her collegiate career. -Department objective: Professional Behavior/Professionalism - 3) Perform physical assessments and develop exerciseprescriptions for the client base they are involved in, as the internship situation permits. -Department objective: Professional Behavior/Professionalism - 4) Demonstrate a practical knowledge of basic principles of human anatomy, exercise physiology, biomechanics and strength and conditioning.
-Department objective: Content knowledge - 5) Demonstrate an in-depth knowledge and understanding of health and skill-related components of physical fitness. -Department objective: Content knowledge - 6) Identify and explain the benefits and risks associated with exercise and physical activity, including the public health perspective. -Department objective: Communication - 7) Demonstrate competence in administering and interpreting pre-participation health screening assessment tools. -Department objective: Professional Behavior/Professionalism - 8) Demonstrate competence in the use and calibration of a wide range of laboratory and field equipment designed to assess physical fitness parameters. -Department objective: Professional Behavior/Professionalism - 9) Demonstrate competence in the selection and administration of a wide range of physical fitness tests and screening tools. -Department objective: Professional Behavior/Professionalism - 10) Demonstrate competence in the interpretation of physical fitness test results and utilize this information to develop individualized fitness programs. -Department objective: Content knowledge - 11) Demonstrate competence in applying the principles of exercise prescription to the development of individualized fitness programs. -Department objective: Professional Behavior/Professionalism - 12) Demonstrate a professional attitude in all aspects of his/her work.
-This is especially true in the clinical setting. -Department objective: Professional Behavior/Professionalism - 13) Demonstrate information literacy by finding resources appropriate for understanding the clients'/patients/athletes' situations and developing appropriate assessments and prescriptions.
-Department objective: Information literacy
+- 1) Communicate effectively with exercise participants. - 2) Think critically and analyze a situation, develop a solution and implement an outcome using the knowledge and skills accumulated over the course of his/her collegiate career. - 3) Perform physical assessments and develop exercise pesciptors for the client base they are involved in, as the internship situation permits. - 4) Demonstrate a practical knowledge of basic principles of hmmanatomy, exercise physiology and measurement theory. - 5) Demonstrate an in-depth knowledge and understanding of health and skill related components of physical fitness. - 6) Identify and explain the benefits and risks associated with exercise and physical activity, including the public health perspective. - 7) Demonstrate competence in administering and interpreting pre-participation health screening assessment tools, including risk stratification of clients. - 8) Demonstrate competence in the use and calibration of a wide range of laboratory and field equipment designed to assess physical fitness parameters. - 9) Demonstrate competence in the selection and administration of a wide range of physical fitness test and screening tools. - 10) Demonstrate competence in the interpretation of physical fitness test results and utilize this information to develop individualized fitness programs. - 11) Demonstrate competence in applying the principles of exercise prescription to the development of individualized fitness programs. - 12) Demonstrate a professional attitude in all aspects of his/her work.
+This is especially true in the clinical setting. - 13) Demonstrate information literacy by finding resources appropriate for understanding the clients' situations and developing appropriate assessments and prescriptions.

 Learning Outcomes Assessment Department Objective 1.
-Students will demonstrate content knowledge and critical thinking skills reflective of the student learning outcomes listed above.
+Students will demonstrate content knowledge and critical thinking skills reflective of the student learning outcomes listed above and identified by CoAES listed above.
 Weekly Logs Midterm/Final Evaluations via Site Supervisor Content Knowledge 2.
 Students will demonstrate competence in the skills needed to apply knowledge of the exercise science theories, principles, and practice identified above within a professional setting.
-Midterm/Final Evaluations via Site Supervisor Professional Behavior/Professionalism

-3. Students will demonstrate the ability to communicate both orally and in written form information relative to the Exercise Science discipline.
+Midterm/Final Evaluations via Site Supervisor Professional Behavior/Professionalism 3.
+Students will demonstrate the ability to communicate both orally and in written form information relative to the Exercise Science discipline.
 Weekly Logs Weekly Emails to WCU faculty internship advisor Portfolio Communication 4.
 Students will demonstrate the ability to locate and use resources and information which will assist in the successful completion of class assignments.
 Portfolio Information Literacy